Erwan-ui/portaire/README.md

 - I have applied masks manually to the credit card input, which was challenging and fun.

+- I have used the react toastify library in order to display a success toast once the flow is finished and was successful.

 ### Improvement ideas

 Here are some things I would like to improve if I had more time to complete this.